aws-amplify/docs/docs/cli/function/layers.md

   1
 ```

-Given that layer's can have overlapping contents, the order of the layer matters.
+Given that layers can have overlapping contents, the order of the layer matters.
 You can adjust the layer's order if needed in the next step.

 ```console
 ?
 Modify the layer order: